-Student Service on Advisory Councils and Standing Committees for Undergraduate and Graduate Programs
+Student Service on Advisory Councils and Councils/Forums for Undergraduate and Graduate Programs

-For purposes of promoting the TTUHSC School of Nursing, four advisory councils exist to maintain open communication between students and administration/faculty/staff:
+For purposes of promoting the TTUHSC School of Nursing, advisory bodies exist to maintain open communication between students and administration/faculty/staff:

-- Undergraduate Department Advisory Council (UDAC) - Non-Traditional Student Advisory Council - Graduate Department Chair's Advisory Council - DNP Student Advisory Council.
+- Undergraduate Department Advisory Council (UDAC) - Non-Traditional Advisory Forum (Ideas4Chair found in Sakai) - Graduate Department Chairs' Advisory Council

+DNP Student Advisory Council.

-Students also have opportunities to serve as Student Representatives on School of Nursing Standing Committees.
-Through service on the Advisory Councils and the School of Nursing Standing Committees, student representatives provide feedback to the faculty and administration on ways to improve the educational process while enrolled in the School of Nursing.
-Student representatives either volunteer or are selected to serve on the Advisory Councils and School of Nursing Standing Committees.
+Students also have opportunities to serve as Student Representatives on School of Nursing Councils.
+Through service on the Student Advisory Councils and the School of Nursing Councils, student representatives provide feedback to the faculty and administration on ways to improve the educational experience while enrolled in the School of Nursing.
+Student representatives may volunteer or are selected by the appropriate department chair to serve on the Student Advisory Councils and School of Nursing Councils.
 Students are expected to represent fellow students by bringing forth issues of importance to be addressed.
+Department chairs reserve the right to invite faculty or staff as appropriate to address student concerns.